 Queens Head is a long stretch of beach divided by a fantastic rock formation.
 The rock formation is a sort of abstracted headland, surrounded by crystalline waters and low-lying bushland.
 Queens Head…

 Queens Head is a long stretch of beach divided by a fantastic rock formation.
 The rock formation is a sort of abstracted headland, surrounded by crystalline waters and low-lying bushland.
-Queens Head is quite secluded and can only be accessed by 4WD South-West of Point Plomer or a 14-kilometre 4WD beach drive from the Port Macquarie North Shore ferry at low tide.
+Queens Head is quite secluded and can only be accessed by a four-wheel drive southwest of Point Plomer or a 14-kilometre four-wheel drive beach drive from the Port Macquarie North Shore ferry at low tide.

-Be very careful as strong rips, rocks and often high waves dominate these two beaches.
-Stay in the centre on the bar, if attached, and away from the side rips and rocks.
+Swimmers are advised to be very careful as strong rips, rocks and often high waves dominate these two beaches.
+Stay in the centre of the bar, if attached, and away from the side rips and rocks.
 This beach is not patrolled.

 A popular area to fish luderick and blackfish with deep gutters and holes abound, with the rocks between the beaches called Never Fail.
 The southern Queens Head has a number of difficult spots including Sloppy Rock and The Island.
 Care is needed when walking on the steeply sloping rocks.